Only Restricted Game Hunting Licence (R-Licence) holders are eligible to hunt on public land in NSW.

 Temporary hunting exclusion zones may not be identified on your written permission or DPI hunting map.
 You must observe all temporary exclusion zone signs and must not hunt in that zone.
 All operational signage must be adhered to as well.

 You are allowed to travel through a temporary hunting exclusion zone or other sign-posted area.
 Before traversing the exclusion zone, all firearms must be unloaded and ammunition stored separately from the firearm, arrows must be placed in an appropriate container and all hunting dogs must be restrained or confined.

 Infrastructure and asset exclusions may not be identified on your written permission or DPI hunting map.

-You must not hunt within 100 metres of any occupied residence, dwelling, fire tower or building located in the State forest or located on land neighbouring the State forest.
+You must not hunt within 100 metres of any occupied residence, dwelling, fire tower or building located on public land or located on land neighbouring public land.

-You must not hunt within 100 metres of any radio tower, transmission tower, quarry or pump house located in the State forest.
+You must not hunt within 100 metres of any radio tower, transmission tower, quarry or pump house located on public land.

 You may only hunt using a firearm or bow during day-time, being from 30 minutes before sunrise through to 30 minutes after sunset.|

 You may hunt with a dog during day-time only if ‘dogs (day-time)’ is specified as an available hunting method on your written permission.

 |13.||Night-time hunting (dogs only)||

 You may hunt with a dog during night-time only if ‘dogs (night-time)’ is specified as an available hunting method on your written permission. |